Sean 'Diddy' Combs' ex-girlfriend sobs in court, saying he ignored her pleas to end sex marathons

 The defense painted Cassie, for example, as an eager participant in the freak-offs.
 When Cassie was on the stand, Combs' lawyers had her read texts and emails in which she expressed willingness to engage in the encounters.

-Defense attorney Nicole Westmoreland challenged Bongolan’s credibility, suggesting she lied or exaggerated.
+Defense attorney Nicole Westmoreland suggested that Bongolan lied or exaggerated.
 The lawyer noted Combs was on tour for much of September 2016, including East Coast shows around the time of the balcony incident.
 Bongolan later testified she didn't recall the exact date of the incident, but had no doubt it occurred.

 Collins reported from Hartford, Connecticut.